wp-plugins/wp-related-items/readme.txt

 Donate link: http://webshoplogic.com/donation-wp-related-items-lite/
 Tags: related, related items, related posts, relationship, cross relationship, up-sell, cross-sell, similar, webshop, e-commerce, custom posttype, yarpp, yet another related posts plugin, woocommerce, thumbnails, automatic relationship, manual relationship
 Requires at least: 3.7.1
-Tested up to: 3.9.1
+Tested up to: 4.1
-Stable tag: 1.1.2
+Stable tag: 1.1.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP Related Items plugin makes visible every kind of hidden connections of your site for your business.
+WP Related Items plugin offers different types of similar contents for your users.
+For example some related products can be displayed to your posts.

 == Description ==

+WP Related Items plugin offers different types of similar contents for your users.
+For example some related products can be displayed to your similar posts.
+This makes connections of your site contents visible to your clients, increasing business efficiency.

 Would you like to offer some related products to your blog posts?
 Do you need offer up-sell or cross-sell products?
 Do you have an event calendar plugin, and want to suggest some programs connected to an article?
 Do you have a custom movie catalog plugin and want to associate some articles to your movies?

-Using cross relationship management functions, WRI makes it possible to associate a post, page, or other custom post type to other posts, pages or custom post types, ensures widely configurable relatedness settings, sophisticated cross-relation adjustments.
+Using cross type relationship management functions, WRI makes it possible to associate a post, page, or other custom post type to other posts, pages or custom post types, ensures widely configurable relatedness settings, sophisticated cross-relation adjustments.
 WRI uses the most popular YARPP relationship handling plugin in the background, extending its functionality, retaining its advantages.

 WRI combines automatic, manual and common categorization based relationship management.
 Some functions are available in the PRO version.